 There are a number of ways to challenge a Will.
 You may be concerned that the person who made the Will did not have capacity to do so or that they did not know and approve the contents of the Will.
 You may have concerns that the person making the Will was subjected to undue influence or you may have doubts as to whether the Will accurately reflected the testator’s instructions.

-In order to challenge a Will, you will need to carry out investigative steps to assess the merits of the claim.
+To challenge a Will, you will need to carry out investigative steps to assess the merits of the claim.
 Each of the above concerns relates to a different claim so different factors are necessary to consider.
 If you have concerns that the Will being presented is not valid, then it may be necessary to lodge a caveat with the Probate Registry to prevent a grant being taken out while you carry out further investigations.